espaces/espaces-deployment/README.rst

 Provision your targets like so::

-   git clone --recursive https://github.com/espaces/espaces-deployment.git salt-ssh espaces state.highstate salt-ssh espaces-dev state.highstate
+   git clone --recursive https://github.com/espaces/espaces-deployment.git salt-ssh espaces state.apply salt-ssh espaces-dev state.apply

 Identifiers for this command come from the Salt roster file (``salt/roster``).